ticklepoke/citi-team-18/README.md

 ### Secrets

 Sensitive information such as auth tokens and secrets keys were not checked into source code or docker images.
 We used docker secrets as resources to manage our secret keys.

-## Security Techniques

-Ez-transfer applies the following techniques to ensure secure transactions and user identity protection:

--   Json Web Tokens to handle user validation.
-JWT also has a time-to-live so it will expire and has to be refreshed.

--   2FA sms services to handle authentication.

--   Database sanitisation to prevent injection attacks (Object Relational Mapping Layer).

--   CSRF protection because we pass in the JWT through Bearer instead of a cookie.

 ## User Experience